WASM-WASI-rs/tauri_api/README.md

 You also need a global installation of [`esbuild`].

-Note: this project targets the tauri v2 api only.
+Note: this project targets the Tauri v2 api only.
 For WASM bindings to Tauri version 1, see [tauri v1 api].

+## Setup

+Add the following to the `Cargo.toml` in the root of your Tauri project (ie. not the Cargo.toml file in the `src-tauri` directory):

 ```toml
 tauri_api = { git = "https://github.com/wasm-wasi-rs/tauri_api", branch = "main" }